Skip to footer content

 How OCR with Computer Vision Enhances Accuracy in Text Recognition Using IronOCR: Image 4 - OCR Output

 This structured output proves valuable for applications beyond simple text extraction.
-Document processing systems can leverage word positions to understand complex layouts, while quality assurance workflows can flag low-confidence regions for human review.
+Document processing systems can use word positions to understand complex layouts, while quality assurance workflows can flag low-confidence regions for human review.
 The neural network architecture makes all of this possible by providing rich metadata alongside the recognized text, enabling AI-based OCR solutions that process large volumes of unstructured data efficiently.

 using IronOcr;